opensafely/documentation/docs/study-def.md

 ```

 ### Identical study definitions with different index dates
-If the only element of a study you wish to parameterise is the index date then, rather than using the `--param` argument, it might be easier to use the `--index-date-range` argument from the [measures](measures.md#extract-the-data) feature, which can be given a single date argument instead of a range.
+To parameterise index dates, there is a simpler alternative than using `--param`.
+Use the `--index-date-range` argument from the [measures](measures.md#extract-the-data) feature. `--index-date-range` can be given a single date, instead of a range.

 We start by creating the study definition defining the variables you want to extract.
 Then within the [`project.yaml`](actions-pipelines.md#projectyaml-format) we define two or more actions, one for each index date you want to use.